emnoshpro/PHP-Sql-Builder/README.md

 # Sql
+A powerful, fast, cross-platform SQL Builder for PHP.
-class is responsible to create SQL queries.
+This class is responsible to create SQL queries.